Arcralius/Website-Projekt/README.md

 # Website-Projekt

+## V1.57
+### Patch Notes
++ Updated styling for order.php when there is no order history
++ Removed title from checkout, payment, order and promotion pages

 ## V1.56
 ### Patch Notes
 + Added check for if user has an existing card on payment.php page